View from the Top: Plot

-Donna Jensen, living in a Nevada trailer with her alcoholic mother and abusive stepfather, desperately wants to get away.
-After graduating high school, Donna struggles to earn a living working as a clerk in a Big Lots store with her high school boyfriend.
+Donna Jensen, living in a Silver Springs, Nevada trailer with her alcoholic mother and abusive stepfather, desperately wants to get away.
+After graduating high school, Donna struggles to earn a living working as a clerk in a Big Lots store with her high school boyfriend, Tommy.

-After her boyfriend leaves her, Donna sees a TV interview with Sally Weston, a former flight attendant who wrote a memoir titled, My Life in the Sky.
+After Tommy leaves her, Donna is inspired by a TV interview with Sally Weston, a former flight attendant who wrote a memoir titled, My Life in the Sky.
 Donna becomes a flight attendant for Sierra Airlines, a small, seedy regional airline.
 She works with senior attendant Sherry and Christine Montgomery.
-During this time, she meets Ted Stewart.
-Donna wants to apply to Royalty Airlines, and convinces Sherry and Christine to do the same.
+During this time, she meets law school drop-out Ted Stewart.
+Donna wants to apply to Royalty Airlines and convinces Sherry and Christine to join her at the company's job fair in San Francisco.
 While Christine and Donna are hired, Sherry is not, and she remains with Sierra.

-Donna studies hard, and, after meeting Sally Weston, is determined to be assigned to the top position, "Paris, First Class, International".
-After training, Donna is shocked and disappointed to be assigned to a domestic route in Cleveland while Christine, who struggled during the training and learning the material, inexplicably is assigned the high-priority New York City route.
+Training under eccentric teacher John Whitney, Donna studies hard, and, after meeting Sally, is determined to be assigned to the airline's esteemed Paris first-class international route.
+After taking her exit exam, Donna is shocked and disappointed to be assigned to a domestic route based in Cleveland while Christine, who struggled throughout the course, is inexplicably assigned the highly-sought New York City route.

-Although unhappy in Cleveland, Donna begins a relationship with Ted.
-A few months later, Donna runs into Christine.
-As they spend time together, Donna is shocked that Christine has stolen Royalty Air items in her handbag, because even the smallest theft could result in termination.

-Donna suspects some error occurred in her route assignment.
-With Weston's help, Donna discovers that Christine switched their test I.D. numbers during their final exam.
+Although unhappy in Cleveland, Donna runs into Ted, who has returned to law school there.
+They begin a relationship and Donna spends Christmas with Ted and his family.
+A few months later, Donna runs into Christine, whose flight was diverted to Cleveland due to a mechanical issue.
+Donna is shocked to find Christine has stolen Royalty Air items in her handbag, as the smallest theft could result in termination.
+Donna begins to suspect a processing error occurred on her test.
+With Sally's help, Donna discovers that Christine switched their test I.D. numbers during their final exam.
 Weston has airline security spy on Christine.
 Caught stealing, she is fired.

 Donna re-takes the exam, achieving a perfect score.
-She is assigned to a Paris, First Class, International route, though it means ending her relationship with Ted.
+She is assigned to a Paris, first class, international route, though it results in her ending her relationship with Ted.
+Christine confronts Donna and violently attacks her before being apprehended by airport security.

-Donna soon realizes that she is lonely and unhappy and she misses Ted.
-With Weston's encouragement, she returns to Cleveland and she and Ted reconcile.
-The film ends with Donna wishing her passengers well as they land in Cleveland, though she is now a pilot.
+Though proud to have achieved her goal, Donna soon realizes that she is lonely and unhappy, and misses Ted.
+With Sally's encouragement, she returns to Cleveland and she and Ted reconcile.
+The film ends with Donna—now a pilot—wishing her passengers well as they land in Cleveland.

 Production

+Development

+Screenwriter Eric Wald wrote View from the Top as spec script while a student at the University of California, Los Angeles.
+The project was developed with producer Brad Grey before being sold to Miramax for $450,000.
+Rewrites were performed on the script by Roger Kumble.

+Casting

 In September 2000, it was announced Gwyneth Paltrow was in negotiations to star in View from the Top.
-First time screenwriter Eric Wald wrote it as a spec script which was developed by Brad Grey before being sold to Miramax.
-Rewrites were performed on the script by Roger Kumble.
+According to Miramax executive Harvey Weinstein, Paltrow was paid a $10 million salary for her role in the film.